Expandable card game: Expandable Card Games vs Collectible Card Games

 ECGs are often mistaken for CCGs.
 However, while these games are very similar to CCGs and can be seen as their subset (Fantasy Flight Games, for example, defines a "Living Card Game" as "a game that breaks away from the traditional Collectible Card Game (CCG) model"), they crucially lack randomness in the purchase and distribution of the cards.
 They are also seen as (and marketed as) costing much less than CCGs, and appeal to players who do not have time or resources to play CCGs.

 According to a price guide by John Jackson Miller, such games have less of a metagame and trading dynamic compared to CCGs.
 The secondary market for the ECGs cards is smaller than that of CCGs, but does exist due to existence of promotional, alternate art or foil cards implemented in some of those games.

 Most ECGs are sold as complete sets (instead of starter decks and booster packs containing randomized cards) and are therefore not collectible as cards (only as sets; i.e. one can purchase a non-random deck or set of their choice, and then expand it with another non-random purchase of a deck or set, if available).'

 Some of the games occasionally classified as ECGs were meant to be traditional CCGs with expansions containing randomized booster packs, but the booster packs were never released.
 Examples include Anime Madness (1996) and Calore Kids (2000).'
 Some games have been converted into ECGs/LCGs from CCGs; for example A Game of Thrones and Call of Cthulhu: The Card Game where converted from CCGs into LCGs by their publisher.

 Just like with CCGs, expansion packs or new standalone sets for successful games are released on a regular basis.

 According to game historian Roger Travis, ECGs are more focused on the story narrative then regular CCGs, evoking comparison to storytelling games.
 They are also more likely to feature cooperative mechanics.

 History

 According to Roger Travis, the genre has been inspired by CCGs as well as deck-building games like Dominion (Note: However, deck-building genre appeared in 2008, roughly at the same time as FFG's LCG games.) and role-playing games.
 In 2003 John Jackson Miller identified several games as belonging to this group, with the oldest one being Heavy Gear Fighter from 1995.
 The genre has been popularized by the American game company Fantasy Flight Games, which published a number of ECGs under their trademark name Living Card Games (LCGs) since 2008.'
-One of FFGs most popular titles was Android: Netrunner, which debuted in 2012; since 2019 it has been published by Null Signal Games and rebranded as an expandable card game.
+One of FFGs most popular titles was Android: Netrunner, which debuted in 2012; since 2019 it has been reimplemented by Null Signal Games and rebranded as an expandable card game.
 Since then, ECGs have been published by other companies, such as Renegade Game Studios, publisher of Vampire: The Masquerade Rivals.